christine-gk416/poems-around-galway/README.md

 For example, the image for the poem Galway is of the canal, looking over Il Vicolo restaurant.

 The image of the old Rahoon cemetery was taken by me.
-Though less iconic on a city-wide basis, this is an important place in James Joyce’s personal lore that’s featured in his more famous short story: “The Dead”.
+Though less iconic on a city-wide basis, this is an important place in James Joyce’s personal lore that’s featured in his more famous short story: 'The Dead'.

 ‘On Nimmo’s Pier’ features the well-known red-sailed Galway hookers docked in the pier.
 I used this image because these boats are docked in the pier during the summer.
 So the boats are strongly connected to this area of the city.